thomasvrussell/sfft/README.rst

 - OS platform.
 - Python version.
-- CUDA, PyCUDA and CuPy version.
+- CUDA and CuPy (or PyCUDA) version.
 - Version of sfft.

 Citing